2023 Rare Plant Conference

-Edward Bok said, “where ever your lives may be cast, make you the world a bit better or more beautiful because you have lived in it.”
+Edward Bok said, “Wherever your lives may be cast, make you the world a bit better or more beautiful because you have lived in it.”
 One way we can do this is to help save rare species so future generations can discover their uses and their beauty.
 The Rare Plant Conservation Program is an expression of Bok Tower Gardens’ conservation mission and works to conserve and enhance our understanding of Florida’s rarest native plants.

 - Curating a National Collection of rare plants